 Meanwhile, 42 students traveled in Ireland, Wales and England on the “Comparative Criminal Justice Systems Travel Course.”
 In this class, students learned about criminal justice and policing in these countries where most officers do not even carry firearms.
 At a lecture in London, a local law enforcement professional demonstrated live-action scenarios that are used to interview aspiring policy academy recruits.

 “Our quick-thinking students passed with flying colors!” said Scott Keller, director of the Center for Global Learning, adding, “Of course, the group also had time to take in some amazing castles, cathedrals and even Shakespeare’s birthplace.”

-In total, 104 students led by 13 faculty and staff members visited four countries abroad, England, Ireland, Italy and India and 1 destination in the United States, Disney World.
+In total, 90 students visited four countries abroad, England, Ireland, Italy and India.

 “My great hope is that these short but unforgettable travel course experiences inspire our students to travel more, to learn another language, to interact more frequently with people who do not look like themselves, and to venture regularly outside their comfort zones,” said Keller.

 See pictures taken on the trips by students by searching #PeacocksAbroad on Instagram.
 Interested in learning more about studying abroad?
 Scott Keller can be reached via e-mail at firstname.lastname@example.org, by phone at (201) 761-6028 or visit saintpeters.edu/global-learning/students for more information.